binary-husky/unreal-map/README.md

 # Install 安装方法

 - Step 1, you must install the Unreal Engine from the source code.
-For details, see the official document of the phantom engine: ```https://docs.unrealengine.com/4.27/zh-CN/ProductionPipelines/DevelopmentSetup/BuildingUnrealEngine/```
+For details, see the official document of the Unreal Engine: ```https://docs.unrealengine.com/4.27/zh-CN/ProductionPipelines/DevelopmentSetup/BuildingUnrealEngine/```
 - Step 2: Clone the git resp ```git clone https://github.com/binary-husky/unreal-hmp.git```
 - Step 3: Download large files that github cannot manage.
 Run ```python Please_ Run_ This_ First_ To_ Fetch_ Big_ Files.py```
 - Step 4: Right click the ```UHMP. upproject``` downloaded in step 3, select ```switch unreal engine version```, and then select ```source build at xxxxx``` to confirm.
 Then open the generated ```UHMP. sln``` and compile it